seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 The flow'r is fall'n, the tree descends.
 O mistress,
 Thou here dischargest me.
 I shall be gather'd,
 I think so, but I know not thine own will:
-Unclasp thy mystery.—I hope she's pleas'd,
+Unclasp thy mystery.--I hope she's pleas'd,
 Her signs were gracious.

 *She curtsies and exits.*